-telephone, text, computer, social media sites, etc.)
+HARASSMENT BY TELEPHONE OR ELECtelephone, text, computer, social media sites, etc.) TRONIC COMMUNICATION DEVICE (Ex.

 A course of conduct with the intent to harass, torment, or threaten another person.

 - No warning is necessary. - A violation of this law is a Class E crime. - If there is a violation of ones civil rights, the report will go directly to the Attorney General's Office for further consequences.